mist-devel/mist-binaries/cores/bbc/readme.md

 BBC Micro for MIST
 ==================

-This is a port of Mike Sterlings great [BBC Micro on FPGA](http://www.mike-stirling.com/retro-fpga/bbc-micro-on-an-fpga/) with major changes by Stephen Leary.
+This is a port of Mike Sterlings great [BBC Micro on FPGA](http://www.mike-stirling.com/retro-fpga/bbc-micro-on-an-fpga/) with major changes by Stephen Leary and David Banks.

 SD card
 -------

-This core includes os1.2, basic2 and SuperMMC.
+This core includes os1.2, basic2 and MMFS.
 It implements a [MMBEEB](http://swhs.home.xs4all.nl/bbc/mmbeeb/) compatible interface and can use it to load software from SD card.
-The limitations of the original mmbeed still apply and e.g. the SD card needs to be FAT16 formatted and the 'beeb.mmb' file needs to be written first to the SD card before anything else.
+The limitations of the original MMFS still apply and e.g. the SD card needs to be FAT16/FAT32 (without partitions) formatted and the 'beeb.mmb' file needs to be written first to the SD card before anything else.
+Also the size limit of the file system is 8 GB.
+However you can make an image file, called bbc.vhd, "format" this image to FAT16, and copy the BEEB.MMB into this image.
+This way you can simply put the bbc.vhd file to the root of the SD card, next to the core.

 One such file can be found at [here](http://stardot.org.uk/files/mmb/higgy_mmbeeb-v1.0.zip).